fmudrunek/github-slack-pr-notifier/README.md

 The app needs 3 things to run:
 1. A **Github token** to be able to access the Github API
 2. A **Slack token** to be able to post messages to Slack
-3. A **configuration file** to tell the app which repositories to watch and where to post the messages
+3. A **JSON configuration file** to tell the app which repositories to watch and where to post the messages

 ### Required integration tokens
 1. Get a Github token